George Jones Statue at the Ryman Icon Walk in Nashville

 Written by Amanda Tempel

 A newly unveiled bronze statue of the legendary George Jones now stands along the Ryman Icon Walk, honoring his significant contributions to country music.
 Fans can visit the tribute outside the “Mother Church of Country Music,” where Jones’ many performances helped define the venue’s rich history.
-Here's how you can see the statue and celebrate one of country music’s most iconic voices.

 Over his career, George played at the Ryman Auditorium many times.
 From appearances on the Grand Ole Opry to TNN’s “Monday Night Concerts” and his own hit-packed headlining shows, it was always a memorable occasion for fans to witness one of country music’s greatest acts on the sacred stage.